DeltaPhi0/DeltaPhi0/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-@DeltaPhi001-26A5E4?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/DeltaPhi001)
 [![Discord ](https://img.shields.io/badge/Discord-deltaphi0-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/users/deltaphi0)

-## 🎶No music playing as of 11:14
+## 🎶No music playing as of 11:16
-<sub>This section is automatically updated every 2 minutes by a script running on my server.
-It shows what I'm currently listening to via Navidrome.</sub>
+<sub><sub>This section is automatically updated every 2 minutes by a script running on my server.
+It shows what I'm currently listening to via Navidrome.</sub></sub>

 <!---
 DeltaPhi0/DeltaPhi0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.